Orioles hit four homers to back strong start from Jiménez, beat Cardinals, 8-5, to win series

 And in this weekend’s interleague series against the St. Louis Cardinals, sweaty summerlike weather arrived, and so did the Orioles offense.

-The teams combined for 22 homers over three games, and the Orioles (34-34) hit four Sunday off Cardinals right-hander Lance Lynn in an 8-5 win that gave them their first three-game series win since taking two against the Boston Red Sox at home in the first days of June.
+The teams combined for 22 homers over three games, and the Orioles hit four Sunday off Cardinals right-hander Lance Lynn in an 8-5 win that gave the Orioles (34-34) their first three-game series win since taking two against the Boston Red Sox at home in the first days of June.

+"Since I've been here, I've never seen the ball carry like it carried today," Orioles manager Buck Showalter said.

+The victory gave the Orioles consecutive wins for the first time since June 6-7 against the Pittsburgh Pirates and put them back at .500 on the season at 34-34.

 Right-hander Ubaldo Jiménez, inserted back into the struggling starting rotation mostly by circumstance, gave the Orioles their deepest start since June 1, walking off the field to a standing ovation from the announced 34,854 at Camden Yards after completing seven innings of two-run ball.

-The only two runs off Jiménez were homers by Stephen Piscotty.
+The only runs off Jiménez were homers by Stephen Piscotty.
 Otherwise, Jiménez — making his first start since May 22 after four relief appearances since — worked around some early deep counts to become the first Orioles starter to complete seven innings in 16 games.
 It was Jiménez’s second quality start in nine starts this season and his first since April 19 at Cincinnati.

+"We benefited too,” Showalter said of the carry the ball had Sunday.
+“The one ball that Piscotty hit out to right field, I turned my head, I was talking to [Wade] Miley at the time.
+I looked back again and Adam [Jones] was still moving.
+We have days like that here.
+I agree with [former Orioles catcher and MASN analyst] Rick Dempsey.
+I don't think there is a tougher place to play in the summer for about a month than this place.
+We've been pretty lucky the last couple of years where we haven't gotten as much of it.
+But today, that put a challenge on you."

 Loving the long ball

-The Orioles claimed the series behind nine combined homers on Saturday and Sunday, and Sunday’s fireworks came off Lynn, who entered the afternoon fourth in the National League in ERA (2.69).
+The Orioles claimed the series behind nine combined homers Saturday and Sunday, and Sunday’s fireworks came off Lynn, who entered the afternoon fourth in the National League in ERA (2.69).
 Lynn was holding right-handed hitters to a .135 batting average — the second lowest mark in the NL — but three of the four homers hit off him Sunday were by right-handed hitters.

-Right fielder Seth Smith took Lynn's eighth pitch of the day over the center-field fence for his third leadoff homer of the season.
+Smith took Lynn's eighth pitch of the day over the center-field fence for his third leadoff homer of the season.
 After Piscotty homered in the top of the second, Trey Mancini led off the bottom of the second with his 12th homer of the season, taking a full-count sinker the opposite way over the right-field scoreboard.

 The Orioles piled on with four runs in the fifth, an inning that included a two-run homer by Mark Trumbo and a solo blast from Welington Castillo that chased Lynn from the game.
-The four homers off Lynn marked a career high.
+The four homers off Lynn were a career high.

+“It was carrying really well, so it’s good for the hitters and not so good for the pitchers,” Smith said.
+“I’m a hitter, so it was good for me.”

 Orioles double up on triples